dfrnt-com/gatsby-mdx-remote/README.md

 If you have unanswered questions, would like help with enhancing or debugging the plugin, add issues and pull requests to [dfrnt-com/gatsby-transform-remote-mdx](https://github.com/dfrnt-com/gatsby-transform-remote-mdx).

 This is a project offered as-is to the community under the MIT license.
 Contributions are more than welcome!
+Please visit the [DFRNT data product builder](https://dfrnt.com) to learn more about building websites from knowledge graphs using data products with strong data models in TerminusDB data products.